Blog Post

 Information

-This article was first published in July 2019 and was updated in August 2024.
+This article was first published in July 2019 and was updated in November 2024.

 PDF documents are widely used for their ability to faithfully represent and preserve information.
 However, determining whether a document has an invalid PDF format is crucial for ensuring it can be correctly processed.
-In this blog post, we’ll cover the basics of identifying an invalid PDF format and see how PSPDFKit handles such cases.
+In this blog post, we’ll cover the basics of identifying an invalid PDF format and see how Nutrient handles such cases.

 What Is a PDF?